Viral-Sachde/MinimalPomo/README.md

-# Pomo Productivity Timer
+# Minimal Minimal Pomo (Productivity Timer)

-Welcome to the Pomo Productivity Timer project!
+Welcome to the Minimal Minimal Pomo (Productivity Timer) project!
 This web application is a simple and elegant solution to boost your productivity using the Pomodoro Technique.
 The app is built with React.js and styled with Tailwind CSS for a clean and modern user interface.

 ## Features

 - **Pomodoro Technique:** Break your work into intervals, traditionally 25 minutes in length, separated by short breaks.
 This technique helps improve focus and productivity.

-- **Minimal and Cleanest Design:** Receive visual and audio cues to signify the start and end of each work or break session.
-Stay on track without constantly checking the ti
+- **Minimal and Cleanest Design:** Minimal and Smoothest possible design to improve your work efficiency.

-- **Responsive Design:** Access the Pomo Productivity Timer seamlessly on various devices.
+- **Responsive Design:** Access the Minimal Minimal Pomo (Productivity Timer) seamlessly on various devices.
 The responsive design ensures a consistent and enjoyable experience across desktops, tablets, and mobile phones.

 ## Getting Started

-To use the Pomo Productivity Timer, simply visit [https://minimal-pomo.vercel.app](https://minimal-pomo.vercel.app) in your web browser.
+To use the Minimal Minimal Pomo (Productivity Timer), simply visit [https://minimal-pomo.vercel.app](https://minimal-pomo.vercel.app) in your web browser.
 No downloads or installations are required.
 Customize the timer duration, and start boosting your productivity today!

 ## Installation